giellatekno/oahpa/sms/00_readme.txt

  cip: this is not true, at least not according to my testing.
 Please give some docu in form of screen shots to see when it is the case.
  trond: I fixed this bug as of r80976, but did not know this readme
-        file was to be notified. (cf. sms_oahpa/locale)
+        file was to be notified. (cf. sms_oahpa/locale) micha2cip/trond: it works now, but the menue is still wrong; I can look for this and fix it

 Possible improvement in smsoahpa userinterface:
 *html-based input tool for special Skolt Saami letters, like we had earlier in the webdicts for sjd and sms